phpstan/phpstan/website/src/_posts/why-is-instanceof-type-wrong-and-getting-deprecated.md

 This one is for developers of [custom rules](/developing-extensions/rules) and [other extension types](/developing-extensions/extension-types).
 PHPStan can be extended by writing your own code.
 Many users take advantage of that and write custom rules for their proprietary code.
 Some of the [most notable public extensions](/user-guide/extension-library) are [phpstan-doctrine](https://github.com/phpstan/phpstan-doctrine) and [Larastan](https://github.com/nunomaduro/larastan).
 PHPStan also serves as the foundation for tools like [Rector](https://github.com/rectorphp/rector).
 The points and changes described below are important for developers of all those packages.

 The upcoming release of PHPStan 1.10 is going to deprecate using `instanceof *Type` for many [Type](/developing-extensions/type-system) interface implementations.
 We have many good reasons to do so.
-If you're gonna rewrite your code based on the guidelines below, you're gonna have edge cases solved for free, and therefore have less bugs.
+If you rewrite your code based on the guidelines below, you're going to have edge cases solved for free, and therefore have less bugs.
 By doing the same thing in PHPStan itself we've also fixed many bug reports.

 StringType
 -------------------

 Let's say you're writing a custom rule and you want to check something about strings.
-If you follow dump-driven development [^ddd], you're gonna write a piece of code to test your rule against, and in the rule you're gonna `var_dump()` the type representing an expression to figure out how to implement the rule:
+If you follow dump-driven development [^ddd], you would write a piece of code to test your rule against, and in that rule you would `var_dump()` the type representing an expression to figure out how to implement the rule:

 [^ddd]: If you've just started working with the AST and with PHPStan's typesystem, you don't have much choice than to start orientating yourself by `var_dump`-ing what's going on.